Biodiversity offsetting: Relevant conservation activities

 Biodiversity offset projects can involve various management activities that can be demonstrated to deliver gains in biodiversity.
 These activities very often include active habitat restoration or creation projects (e.g. new wetland creation, grassland restoration).
 However, also viable are so-called "averted loss" biodiversity offsets, in which measures are taken to prevent ecological degradation from occurring where it almost certainly would have happened otherwise.
 Averted loss offsets might involve the creation of new protected areas (to conserve fauna species that would otherwise have disappeared), the removal of invasive species from areas of habitat (which otherwise would have reduced or displaced populations of native species), or positive measures to reduce extensive natural resource use (e.g. the offer of alternative livelihood creation to prevent activities leading to deforestation).

 Any activities that do not result in a positive and measurable gain for biodiversity would not generally be counted as part of a biodiversity offset.
 For instance, if a developer funds ecological conservation research in a region that they are impacting through a project, would not count as an offset (unless it could be shown quantitatively how specific fauna and flora would benefit). instead, this would be a more general form of compensation.
 Note that biodiversity offsets can be considered a very specific, robust and transparent category of ecological compensation.
+Poorly designed offset policies may also create perverse incentives that lower conservation standards and unintentionally encourage further biodiversity decline.

 Receptor sites

 Under many offset systems, receptor sites are areas of land put forward by companies or individuals looking to receive payment in return for creating (or restoring) biodiversity habitats on their property.
 The biodiversity restoration projects are financed by compensation from developers looking to offset their biodiversity impact.
-The resulting change in biodiversity levels at the new receptor sites should be equal to, or greater than, the losses at the original 'impact site'; in order to achieve no net loss – and preferably gain – of overall biodiversity.
+The resulting change in biodiversity levels at the new receptor sites should be equal to, or greater than, the losses at the original 'impact site'; In order to achieve no net loss – and preferably gain – of overall biodiversity.
 Such systems often rely on the buying (by developers) and selling (by landowners) of conservation credits.

 However, characteristics of receptor sites can vary across different jurisdictions.
 In some countries, for instance, land is primarily state-owned, and so it is the government that owns and manages biodiversity offset projects.
 For biodiversity offsets in marine environments, receptor sites might be subject to multiple management organisations and not necessarily owned by anyone.
 Controversially, some biodiversity offsets use existing protected areas as receptor sites (i.e. improving the effectiveness of areas that are already managed for biodiversity conservation).